 Note: Chickpeas can also be prepared using the quick soak method.
 Cover with water in a large pot, bring to a boil, remove from heat, and let rest for 1 hour.
 Drain and proceed with the recipe as directed.
 To use canned beans, omit dried beans, onion, unpeeled garlic, and rosemary and skip step 1.
 Drain four (15-ounce) cans of cooked chickpeas, reserving the liquid from the cans.
 Continue with step 2 as directed.

-- 12 ounce dried chickpeas, soaked overnight in salted water (see note)
+12 ounces dried chickpeas, soaked overnight in salted water (see notes)

-- 1 head garlic, 3 clove thinly sliced, the rest left unpeeled
+1 head garlic, 3 cloves thinly sliced, the rest left unpeeled

 Place chickpeas in a large pot and cover with lightly salted water by at least 2 inches.
 Add unpeeled garlic, onion, and rosemary.
 Cover and bring to a boil over high heat.
 Reduce heat to a bare simmer and cook, topping up with water as necessary to keep beans submerged, until beans are very tender and creamy with no graininess left, about 2 hours.
 Beans can also be cooked in a pressure cooker at low pressure for 30 minutes.
 (See note if using canned beans.)
 Discard onions, garlic, and rosemary.
 Drain beans, reserving beans and liquid separately.